Afghanistan–India relations: Bilateral relations under the re-established Islamic Emirate

 On 8 January 2025, Indian Foreign Secretary Vikram Misri met with Afghan Foreign Minister Amir Khan Muttaqi during a visit to Dubai.
 The meeting represented the most significant action taken by India in developing relations with Afghanistan since the fall of Kabul in 2021.
 During the meeting, Misri pledged that the Indian government "would consider engaging in development projects in the near future, in addition to the ongoing humanitarian assistance program,” according to a statement released by the Indian Foreign Ministry.
 The officials also discussed the possibility of Afghan businesses using the Iranian Chabahar port for the import and export of goods involving India.
 The meeting occurred within the backdrop of increased tensions between the Afghan and Pakistani governments due to clashes along the border between the countries.

 On 9 October 2025, Afghan Foreign Minister Amir Khan Muttaqi visited India for the first time since the Taliban returned to power.
 India reaffirmed support for Afghanistan and upgraded its Kabul technical mission to embassy status.
-While the visit was underway, Pakistan attacked TTP targets in Kabul, drawing condemnation from the Islamic Emirate government.
-Indian External Minister S. Jaishankar called Pakistan a "shared threat" for both India and Afghanistan.
+While the visit was underway, Pakistan allegedly attacked TTP targets in Kabul, drawing condemnation from the Islamic Emirate government.
+Indian External Minister S. Jaishankar indirectly referred to Pakistan a "shared threat" for both India and Afghanistan.
 On 12 October, Muttaqi invited India to invest in Afghanistan’s minerals, agriculture, and sports sectors, and requested the opening of the Wagah border to facilitate trade, describing it as the fastest route between the two countries.

+In November 2025, during a state visit to New Delhi by Afghanistan's Trade Minister, both countries agreed to launch air cargo services to boost trade in grains, medicines and industrial goods while Pakistan kept its borders with Afghanistan closed in the wake of the 2025 Afghanistan–Pakistan conflict.